CMT-MU/MultiPie/docs/src/getting_started.md

 ## Tutorial

-As a tutorial, we describe the procedure for generating model in case of graphene.
+As a tutorial, we describe the procedure for generating model in the case of **graphene**.

-1. Download the contents of the [examples](https://github.com/CMT-MU/MultiPie/tree/main/docs/src/examples) directory.
+1. Download `graphene_in.py` and `graphene_ctrl.py` from [examples](https://github.com/CMT-MU/MultiPie/tree/main/docs/src/examples) directory.
-2. Inside the `examples` directory, run the following:
+2. At the same place where the above two files are, run the following:

     ```bash
     $ mp_create graphene_in.py